-We presently do not have a policy for adjustment or recovery of payments and awards made to our executive officers in the event that our financial statements were to be restated in the future in a manner that would have impacted the size or payment of the award at the time of payment.
+We are currently developing a policy for the adjustment or recovery of payments and awards made to our executive officers in the event that our financial statements were to be restated in the future in a manner that would have impacted the size or payment of the award at the time of payment.
+In developing this policy we intend to apply the principles set forth in the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 signed into law by President Obama in July, 2010.